 3 Rule of Thumbs in Mobile DevOps

-Mobile DevOps is an approach that focus on communication, integration, deployment, automation and measurement of collaboration between app developers, testers (QA folks) and the operations.
+Mobile DevOps is an approach that focuses on communication, integration, deployment, automation and measurement of collaboration between app developers, testers (QA folks) and the operations.
 The whole thing is to acknowledge the interdependence nature of this approach and rely on the right tools, methods and infrastructure in order to develop, deliver and test apps faster and more efficiently.

 Develop and Test Against Real Environment

 The most important thing for mobile developers is that the end-product works across on all its target devices.
-Using emulators or simulators are acceptable in the earliest phase of the development, but when app becomes more sophisticated and have the features that end-users will see, the only acceptable way is to test mobile apps on real devices.
+Using emulators or simulators are acceptable in the earliest phase of the development, but when the app becomes more sophisticated and have the features that end-users will see, the only acceptable way is to test mobile apps on real devices.

 Deploy and Test Frequently (Many Times, Every Day)